Dragan Gjorgiev

-Dragan Gjorgiev (Драган Ѓоргиев) (born 16 December 1990 in Radoviš) is a Macedonian footballer who currently plays for Swiss lower league side FC Rotkreuz.
+Dragan Gjorgiev (Драган Ѓоргиев) (born 16 December 1990 in Radoviš) is a Macedonian footballer who played for Swiss lower league sides from 2015/2016 to 2022/2023.
 He was also a member of the Macedonian Under-21 team.
-His last name is often mistaken for Georgiev.
+His last name is often transliterated as Georgiev.

 Club career

 Gjorgiev began his career with FK Plačkovica from Radoviš and latter at the age of 15 he joined FK Turnovo.
 On 19 July 2010, he left FK Turnovo and joined Bundesliga club 1.
 FSV Mainz 05 on loan for one season.
-Mainz liked his talent but felt he wasn't ready for the Bundesliga so he was loaned for one season in order to get match practice to 2.
+Mainz liked his talent but considered he was not ready for the Bundesliga, so he was loaned for one season in order to get match practice to 2.
 Bundesliga team SC Paderborn 07 on 31 August 2010.

 Gjorgiev made his debut for Paderborn on 24 September 2010 when he came off the bench in the 62nd minute in a 2–0 loss away to Alemannia Aachen.
 That was his only league game in Germany as during the summer of 2011, Georgiev returned to Turnovo.
 In June 2012, he signed for league champions FK Vardar.
-He later moved to Switzerland where he plays alongside compatriot Cvetan Churlinov.
+He moved to Switzerland where he played from the 2015/2016 season alongside compatriot Cvetan Churlinov.